 Previous Call For Papers

-These are some of our past Call for Papers and are not currently receiving submissions.
+These are some of our past Call for Papers - we are not currently receiving submissions for these issues.
 The information displayed on this page is for archive purposes only.

 Call for Papers for Issue 11.1: (Re)Connect

 To connect is an integral part of the human experience.
 We are social, connected, beings.
 The unparalleled events of 2020 have made this even more evident --- they have forced us to disconnect from life as we knew it and to (re)connect to history, nature, people, ourselves, and forgotten practices.
 This has weakened and strengthened our established bonds, while creating new ones.
 Ultimately, it revealed how dependent we are on our connections.

 Researchers and scientists are constantly trying to understand the ways in which different phenomena connect with one another --- this is the ultimate goal of research.
 More than that, we long to find ways to understand substantial connections: Scientists have been searching for a Theory of Everything; the Six Degrees of Separation Hypothesis has been part of our collective imaginaries for decades; and the Internet of Things aims to eventually interconnect (most if not all of) our everyday objects.

 In academia, there are strong movements towards (re)connecting.
 Interdisciplinarity has gained traction, as it connects disciplines for the purpose of reconnecting knowledge to solve more complex problems.
 Mixed methodologies connect research methods for more comprehensive results.
 Experiments are being re-conducted for a (re)connection with (or disconnection from) established theories.
 The shift towards Open Access (OA) also creates (re)connections: OA publications increase the reach of new scientific discoveries, and OA databases make it possible to reuse the data of other researchers, leading to new conclusions.
 Finally, Science Communication trends help to (re)connect science to stakeholders, practitioners, broader audiences, and everyday life.